sonata-nfv/son-catalogue/README.md

 ```
 For manual testings, please visit the wikipage link below which contains some information to interact and test the Catalogues API.

-* [Testing the code](http://wiki.sonata-nfv.eu/index.php/SONATA_Catalogues) - Inside SDK Catalogue API Documentation (It currently works for SP Catalogues)
+* [Testing the code](http://wiki.sonata-nfv.eu/index.php/SONATA_Catalogues) - Inside SDK Catalogue API Documentation (It currently works for SDK and SP Catalogues)

-The API documentation is expected to be generated with APIDOC soon.
+The API documentation is expected to be generated with Swagger soon.
 Further information can be found on SONATA's wikipages link for SONATA Catalogues:

 * [SONATA Catalogues](http://wiki.sonata-nfv.eu/index.php/SONATA_Catalogues) - SONATA Catalogues on wikipages